robstave/Meowcards/cards/go/go-qz2-a.md

 Why does Go prefer short variable names in limited scopes?

-A) Memory efficiency
+- A. Memory efficiency
-B) Readability in context and reduced visual noise
+- B. Readability in context and reduced visual noise
-C) Faster typing
+- C. Faster typing
-D) Compilation speed
+- D. Compilation speed

 ### Back

-**B) Readability in context and reduced visual noise**
+**B. Readability in context and reduced visual noise**

 Go encourages short names in limited scopes (like `i` for loop counters) because the context makes the meaning clear, while longer names are used for broader scopes.